Wits Sterkfontein Caves

 Looking down the stairs towards the underground lake in the Sterkfontein Caves in the Cradle of Humankind near Johannesburg

-It’s a bit daunting reading the sign at the ticket office warning you of “very narrow entrances where you will have to squat or crawl”, and advise you NOT to do the tour if you “suffer from asthma, claustrophobia or heart and other respiratory problems”!
+It’s a bit daunting reading the sign at the ticket office warning you of “very narrow tunnels and entrances where you will have to squat or crawl”, but this is not a problem if you are mobile!

 Add to this the 115 steps you have to go down into the cave and then the 211 steps you have to climb up to get out!